Built-in Plugin

 from the given text.

-If not declared, automatically parse from commit records in the context.
+If not declared, automatically parse from the commit records in the context.

-You can specify a text containing issue id references to declare the operation object, such as: ${LATEST_CHANGE_LOG}.
+You can specify a text containing a reference to

 state